nitinverma85/test/README.md

 # test

-This is a demo of Guthub
+This is a demo of Github